Back

 Termination Process

 Employers can terminate a fixed-term contract for the following reasons – business, personal, or worker misconduct.
 It requires notice and a written explanation for the termination.
-If the reason is misconduct, a warning needs to be given, and the employee gets a chance to explain their actions.

 Notice Period